Canine Caviar Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The second ingredient includes chickpeas, also known as garbanzo beans.
+The second ingredient is chickpeas, also known as garbanzo beans.
 Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

-The third ingredient lists duck fat.
+The third ingredient is duck fat.
 Duck fat is obtained from rendering duck, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Duck fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, duck fat is actually a quality ingredient.

-The fourth item lists menhaden oil.
+The fourth ingredient is menhaden oil.
 Menhaden are small ocean fish related to herring.
 Their oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids, two high quality fats boasting the highest bio-availability to both dogs and humans.